Visitors & Guests

 - All guests and visitors to our campus must bring their own face coverings and wear them in the designated mask-required areas or when interacting with people on campus.
 Before coming to campus, visitors must review a medical disclosure statement acknowledging that they have followed a series of steps to check their health and that they will comply with University policies, including bringing a mask to wear on campus.

-- For the safety of our campus, Campus Safety and Security will screen guests and visitors entering the University by conducting a temperature check and asking health screening questions.
+- For the safety of our campus, Campus Safety and Security reserves the right to screen guests and visitors entering the University by conducting a temperature check and asking health screening questions.
 Once visitors or guests have passed the screening, they will be provided with a parking pass and directed to the appropriate parking lot.
 All entrances to the University except for the main entrance will be closed or exit only to support the health screening process.
 Those unwilling to comply with policies regarding social distancing and masks will be asked to leave campus.

 - While we are pleased to once again offer campus tours to students and families, we will limit the size of tour groups to promote social distancing.